-Returning home to Massachusetts, Karen went to work for James Beard Award-winning chef Ana Sortun as the Sous Chef at Oleana Restaurant in Cambridge in 2009.
+Returning home to Massachusetts, in 2009, Akunowicz went to work for James Beard Award-winning chef Ana Sortun as the Sous Chef at Oleana Restaurant in Cambridge.
 There she studied the powerful spice-driven cuisine of the Middle East and fully embraced the true farm-to-table approach that was a cornerstone of the restaurant.

-In 2015, Karen became a fan favorite when she competed on Bravo’s Emmy nominated show “Top Chef,” and has also appeared on Food Network’s “Beat Bobby Flay.”
-In 2016, she was called one of the “21 Badass Women Changing the Food World” by Marie Claire magazine, and the following year she co-authored Myers+Chang at Home (Houghton Mifflin; 2017) with Chef Joanne Chang.
+In 2015, Akunowicz became a fan favorite when she competed on Bravo’s Emmy-nominated show, “Top Chef.”
+In 2016, she was named one of the “21 Badass Women Changing the Food World” by Marie Claire, and the following year she co-authored Myers+Chang at Home (Houghton Mifflin; 2017) with Chef Joanne Chang.

-Karen writes lifestyle articles and recipes for Prowder.com and is proud to be a No Kid Hungry Chef, working with the organization Share our Strength to eradicate childhood hunger.
+As a side project, Akunowicz writes lifestyle articles and recipes for Prowdr.com and is proud to be a No Kid Hungry Chef, working with the organization Share our Strength to eradicate childhood hunger.
 She also serves on the Board of Directors for Women Chefs & Restaurateurs (WCR).
 She is currently working on her second cookbook and continues to feed Boston at Fox & the Knife, the opening of which was a long-held dream.

 For more information, or to request an interview, please contact The Brooks Group at 212-768-0860.